 The monastery of Santa Clara

 In front of Hotel Villa Antigua in Sucre, in the street Calvo corner with street Avaroa, you can find the convent, church and museum of Santa Clara.
 The nuns of the Monastery of Santa Clara are part of the living heritage of the city of Sucre, where their convent exists since almost 400 years ago.
-The newspaper of Sucre Correo del Sur published in their Sunday weekly ECOS of June 18th, 2017 a nice reportage about the history and current situation of the nuns who inhabit the monastery.
-Here some parts of the article, complemented with some findings of the book about the history of the building of Hotel Villa Antigua.
+The newspaper of Sucre, Correo del Sur, published in its Sunday weekly ECOS of June 18th, 2017 a nice reportage about the history and current situation of the nuns who inhabit the monastery.
+Here parts of the article, complemented with some findings of the book about the history of the building of Hotel Villa Antigua.

 The Order of the Poor Clares (Santa Clara) has a little more than 800 years since its creation in Assisi, Italy, in 1212.
 Its founder, Clara, was encouraged by the charism of St. Francis, whom she admired as a poor itinerant.
 She began with a group of young people who wanted to be like the poor, to live off the work of their hands or beg for alms, to fill their needs.
 As sisters that help themselves among each other, they inhabited the famous church of San Damiano, the same one that Francis restored from the ruins years before in Assisi.